chaotic-cx/chaotic-manager/README.md

 These variables can be set in in the repo root's`.ci/config` to configure the pipeline behavior globally as follows:

-- `BUILD_REPO`: The target repository that will be the deploy target
+- `BUILD_REPO`: The target repository that will be the deployment target
 - `GIT_AUTHOR_EMAIL`: The email of the user that will be used to commit
 - `GIT_AUTHOR_NAME`: The name of the user that will be used to commit
 - `REDIS_SSH_HOST`: The Redis SSH host for the target repository (for SSH tunneling)